smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/05-GKE-kubernetes-engine/README.md

+Is the computing power of a single Cloud Run server not enough to server your customer base?

+Let's scale massively using a cluster of hosts serving your API.

 ## Push our prediction API image to Google Kubernetes Engine

 Let's scale our image to a cluster of hosts using Kubernetes Engine 🤖🤖🤖